sevcsik/sevdev.hu/posts/2016-06-26-publishing-to-ipfs.md

 tool, [ipns-pub] to conveniently publish to multiple names, without changing the node configuration.

-This is a self-contained, decentralised way of publishing content, but the downside is that because of the need for republishing, practically it will need an always-on server with the private key on file.
+This is a self-contained, decentralised way of publishing content, but practically it needs an always-on server with the private key on file, to be able to keep the name alive.
 According to folks on [#ipfs], this will change in the future.

 # DNS